 What makes the best Android VPN?

-The essential features of any VPN are connection speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
-It's a combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the best Android VPN on the market.
+The essential features of any VPN are speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
+It's the combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the best Android VPN on the market.

 Amongst other features, the best Android VPNs – including ExpressVPN – will have a kill switch to protect you in the unlikely event that your connection fails, sparing you from the dangers of whatever network you might be using.